Models

 validates_with_method(*names)

-- accepts method name/namesvalidates_inclusion(field, value)
+- accepts method name/names

-- checks ifvalue
+- checks if value

 validates_exclusion(field, value)

-- checks ifvalue
+- checks if value

 validates_format(field, format)

-- checks if{{format}}
+- checks if {{format}}

 validates_length(field, **options)

-size; allowed options are::in
+size; allowed options are: :in

 validates_uniqueness(field)

-- check if@{{field}}
+- check if @{{field}}

 is unique